Skip to main content

 Te ika n umu (Te ika n umu)

-Fish baked in an underground oven (umu) is a central part of Kiribati cuisine.
-The umu imparts a smoky flavor, and the fish is often cooked with other root vegetables.
+Fish baked in the underground oven (umu) sits at the center of Kiribati cooking.
+The umu lends a smoky flavor, and the fish is often cooked with root vegetables.

 Te bua toro ni bai (Te bua toro ni bai)